DEED OF INCORPORATION

 3.2 The Association tries to achieve these objects through, inter alia:

-a. being open to the mutual cultures;
+1. being open to the multicultural relationships;

-b. the organisation of annual events; and
+2. the organisation of annual events; and

-c. the exchange of information.
+3. the exchange of information.

 MEMBERS